 The biggest expense we’ve forked out for is the living room Laminate floor.
 It’s a high traffic area and everyone is in there most of the time, so we thought we’d spend on it, other than the living room floor, pretty much everything in our house was free or less than £20, including the American style fridge freezer!.
 We’re really pleased with the way it looks.
+We even managed to completely re-landscape and transform our back garden at a very minimal cost too!
 It’s now our home.

 Now I’m not saying everyone should do this, as we’d have no economy at all (worse than it already is).
 But if you are on a tight budget then it’s definitely worth doing, especially if you rent.
 All you’re investing in is your time, it gives you a slight sense of ownership and you make the property your home.
 In a way, it also gives you the feeling that you’re not just paying out “dead” money on rent.